Table of Contents

 It is equipped with stainless steel burr grinder and a steam wand that rotates 360 degrees.
 The 1600W boiler uses Breville’s thermo coil heating system to ensure that your espresso is brewed in record time.

 The machine is a bit heavy at 23 pounds but that’s mainly due to its top tier components.
-The overall dimensions of 12.5 x 13.25 x 15.75 inches (LWH) should make it fit in any small office or home kitchen.
+The overall dimensions of 12.5 x 13.25 x 15.75 inches (LWH) should make it a best fit in any small office or home kitchen.

 The water tank has a capacity of 67 ounces.

 The one downside of the BES870XL?
 It requires regular maintenance.
-But then again, what espresso machine doesn’t?
+But then again, what espresso maker doesn’t?
 That is, if you want it to last.
 Even this drawback has an upside as the BES870XL is equipped with a sensor that notifies you when it’s due for a cleaning.

 Best for Home